awsdocs/amazon-s3-userguide/doc_source/UsingKMSEncryption.md

 # Protecting data using server\-side encryption with AWS Key Management Service \(SSE\-KMS\)<a name="UsingKMSEncryption"></a>

 Server\-side encryption is the encryption of data at its destination by the application or service that receives it\.
 AWS Key Management Service \(AWS KMS\) is a service that combines secure, highly available hardware and software to provide a key management system scaled for the cloud\.
 Amazon S3 uses AWS KMS keys to encrypt your Amazon S3 objects\.
 AWS KMS encrypts only the object data\.
-Any object metadata is not encrypted\.
+Object metadata isn't encrypted, unless server\-side encryption with KMS keys is requested for the object\.
+If server\-side encryption is requested for the object, then the checksum is stored in encrypted form\.

 If you use KMS keys, you can use AWS KMS through the [AWS Management Console](https://console.aws.amazon.com/kms) or the [AWS KMS APIs](https://docs.aws.amazon.com/kms/latest/APIReference/) to do the following:
 + Centrally create KMS keys